TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

 I prefer the outbox pattern for domain event dispatching because I don't think you want a scenario where data is persisted and an event is raised that has multiple subscribers, but one of the subscribers fails to execute, causing the whole transation to be rolled back.

 You then get an inconsistent scenario where certain event handlers have been handled, but the data that relates to those actions does not exist.
+Why send a confirmation email for an account that wasn't successfully regsitered.

 Or, conversely, the transaction is not rolled back and one subscriber has failed to execute (including retries with back-off).